VladimirJancar/SDL-Games/README.md

 # SDL-games
-Collection of small SLD games i make for learning purposes
+A collection of small SDL games I make for learning purposes.